• Skip to primary navigation

 I spent years perfecting this healthy baked falafel recipe.
 It’s made with chickpeas, fresh herbs, garlic, onion and spices so it’s flavorful and delicious.
 Plus, it’s naturally vegan and gluten-free!

 This easy falafel recipe only takes 5 minutes to whip up in the food processor, making it the perfect vegetarian weeknight meal.
-These baked falafels freeze beautifully, making them a great meal-prep option!
-Serve them tucked in a pita with some crunchy roasted chickpeas and slathered with the best homemade tzatziki sauce and you will be in heaven!
+They freeze beautifully, making them a great meal-prep recipe!

 stack fo 6 baked falafels